 Return the index of the first element in the collection.
-If the collection is empty, an exception is raised.
+If the collection is empty, None is returned.

 Object.getelement (index)

 Return the element at the specified index of the collection.
 If no element exists at that index, an exception is raised.